you accept that the potential for a problem exists.

 NPR - Protestant Churches Grapple With Growing Sexual Abuse Crisis

-The New Your Times - Data Shed Light on Child Sexual Abuse by Protestant Clergy
+The New York Times - Data Shed Light on Child Sexual Abuse by Protestant Clergy

 Report: Protestant Church Insurers Handle 260 Sex Abuse Cases a Year